Performance

 Through a strong connection with our inherent biological rhythms, the body gains equilibrium, broader capacity of performing, learning and healing at greater rates.
 Then, we can develop a personal protocol to manage technology, social, and family demands.
 This can only be done successfully with personal, individual investment.
 It’s not something you can buy, nor does a specialist exist.
 It requires curiosity, engagement, investment, and time outside.

 Imagine consistent time in nature, your biological rhythms are ignited by microorganisms in the air, ground, sounds and light that our biology has evolved in tandem with for millions of years.
 We begin to smell, taste, see, hear and feel more intensely, and have less desire for high digital dopaminergic hits.
 Our focus is refined, we see so much more detail, and our attention span is expanding.
-We are responsive to actual dangers, threats and calls for help.
+We are responsive to actual dangers, threats and calls for help, not conspiracy theories or apocalypses.
 We love whole foods as we can taste the full flavor profile.
-And because we go to sleep with the light, we wake up with the sun, our diurnal rhythm is attuned and sleep a full cycle.
+And because we go to sleep with the light, we wake up with the sun, our diurnal rhythm is attuned and we sleep a full cycle.
 Our awake hours are exponentially more productive and proficient.
 When we regularly swim in natural rivers, ocean, streams, we absorb minerals that have healed us for millennia, and our cells are reorganize to a new order of recover, healing and performance.

 Anti-aging and longevity practitioners, spas, retreats and modalities are the rage.
 Some of our fanaticism to longevity stems out of fear of dying, without understanding of fully living.
 The spa is right out your door.